Welcome to Our Yearly Overview

 Help grow the biggest pumpkin for the raffle.
 Starter plants are furnished.

 Drawing date has been successful on Halloween.
-2024 Also included dropping the pumpkin from 45ft up and watch the smash!
+In 2024, the event also included dropping the pumpkin from 45ft up and watching it smash!

 RYLA — Commitment For Space is November Each Year